Magnetic Resonance (MR) Imaging With Hyperpolarized Pyruvate (HP) (13C) in Castration-Resistant Prostate Cancer

 - Congestive heart failure or New York Heart Association (NYHA) status ≥ 2.

-500 ms), a family history of prolonged QT interval syndrome, or myocardial infarction (MI) within 6 months of study entry.
+- A history of clinically significant EKG abnormalities, including QT prolongation (QTcF> 500 ms), a family history of prolonged QT interval syndrome, or myocardial infarction (MI) within 6 months of study entry.
 Patients with rate-controlled atrial fibrillation/flutter will be allowed on study.

 - Any condition that, in the opinion of the Principal Investigator, would impair the patient's ability to comply with study procedures.